-Students with disabilities must inform the Academic Dean or the Dean's designate and the Registrar, in writing, of their intention to pursue special accommodations at the beginning of each academic year or as soon as the disability is diagnosed.
-The student must complete the Special Accommodations paperwork required by the school and provide appropriate written diagnostic documentation from a qualified medical professional.
+Students requesting accommodations must complete the Special Accommodations paperwork required by the school and provide appropriate written diagnostic documentation from a qualified medical professional.
 To the extent possible and/or as required by law, reasonable accommodation will be provided to all approved accommodation requests.
-Assignment of special exam seating shall be limited to students with special accommodations.
+Assignment of special exam seating shall be limited to students with accommodations.
 Special seating shall be assigned by the exam proctor subject to policies approved by the Academic Dean or the Dean's designate.
 See Special Accommodations in student services.